 The golden chedi in Wat Suan Dok is 48m high and built in Sri Lankan style.
 Around it there are many smaller white chedi which contain the ashes of the Royal Family

 Close by there is the unusually big temple with open sides which was rebuilt in 1930 and hosts several Buddha statues, including a 5 meters high bronze one.
-This big prayer room is very impressive, and so brightly coloured and memorising
+This big prayer room is very impressive, and so brightly colored and memorizing

 We also saw Wat chedi Luang is home to the "Pillar of the city " a totem used in ancient Thai fertility rites